Water vapor

 The amount of water vapor in Earth's atmosphere has risen over recent decades, making heavy rainfall events more severe.

-Water vapor, water vapour, or aqueous vapor is the gaseous phase of water.
+vapor, water vapour, or aqueous vapor is the gaseous phase of water.
 It is one state of water within the hydrosphere.
 Water vapor can be produced from the evaporation or boiling of liquid water or from the sublimation of ice.
 Water vapor is transparent, like most constituents of the atmosphere.
 Under typical atmospheric conditions, water vapor is continuously generated by evaporation and removed by condensation.
 It is less dense than most of the other constituents of air and triggers convection currents that can lead to clouds and fog.

 Being a component of Earth's hydrosphere and hydrologic cycle, it is particularly abundant in Earth's atmosphere, where it acts as a greenhouse gas and warming feedback, contributing more to total greenhouse effect than non-condensable gases such as carbon dioxide and methane.
 Use of water vapor, as steam, has been important for cooking, and as a major component in energy production and transport systems since the Industrial Revolution.

 Water vapor is a relatively common atmospheric constituent, present even in the solar atmosphere as well as every planet in the Solar System and many astronomical objects including natural satellites, comets and even large asteroids.
 Likewise the detection of extrasolar water vapor would indicate a similar distribution in other planetary systems.
 Water vapor can also be indirect evidence supporting the presence of extraterrestrial liquid water in the case of some planetary mass objects.

 Water vapor, which reacts to temperature changes, is referred to as a "feedback", because it amplifies the effect of forces that initially cause the warming.
 Therefore, it is a greenhouse gas.